Smart Money Is Betting Big In URI Options

 United Rentals is the world's largest equipment rental company.
 It principally operates in the United States and Canada, where it commands approximately 15% share in a highly fragmented market.
 It serves three end markets: general industrial, commercial construction, and residential construction.
 Like its peers, United Rentals historically has provided its customers with equipment that was intermittently used, such as aerial equipment and portable generators.
 As the company has grown organically and through hundreds of acquisitions since it went public in 1997, its catalog (fleet size of $21 billion) now includes a range of specialty equipment and other items that can be rented for indefinite periods.
 2024 revenue totaled $15.3 billion.

+Following our analysis of the options activities associated with United Rentals, we pivot to a closer look at the company's own performance.

-Current Position of United Rentals Trading volume stands at 660,033, with URI's price down by -0.03%, positioned at $625.72.
-RSI indicators show the stock to be may be approaching oversold.
-Earnings announcement expected in 47 days.
-Professional Analyst Ratings for United Rentals
+Where Is United Rentals Standing Right Now?
+Trading volume stands at 642,685, with URI's price down by -4.23%, positioned at $602.18.
+RSI indicators show the stock to be may be oversold.
+Earnings announcement expected in 44 days.
+What The Experts Say On United Rentals

-A total of 1 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $974.0.
+In the last month, 1 experts released ratings on this stock with an average target price of $974.0.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.